Bolesław V the Chaste: Cooperation with Hungary

-On 29 January 1262 during a meeting at Iwanowice, Bolesław the Chaste promised to give military support to Bolesław the Pious in his conflict with Henry the White, who was a supporter of the Kingdom of Bohemia.
-On 7 June a second meeting took place at Danków, where peace negotiations with Henry took place.
+On 29 January 1262, during a meeting at Iwanowice, Bolesław the Chaste promised to give military support to Bolesław the Pious in his conflict with Henry the White, who was a supporter of the Kingdom of Bohemia.
+On 7 June, a second meeting took place at Danków, where peace negotiations with Henry took place.
 At this opportunity, Władysław Opolski tried unsuccessfully to make a quadruple alliance with the Bohemian king, Bolesław the Chaste, and Bolesław the Pious.

 King Béla IV came into conflict with his son Stephen, which caused a civil war in Hungary.
-In March 1266 Bolesław and his wife Kinga arranged a meeting at Buda, at which Stephen was committed to maintain peaceful relations with his father, Ottokar II, Bolesław the Chaste, Leszek the Black, and Bolesław the Pious.
+In March 1266, Bolesław and his wife Kinga arranged a meeting at Buda, at which Stephen was committed to maintain peaceful relations with his father, Ottokar II, Bolesław the Chaste, Leszek the Black, and Bolesław the Pious.

-In 1270 the new King Stephen V of Hungary visited Bolesław the Chaste in Kraków, where they signed an eternal peace.
+In 1270, the new King Stephen V of Hungary visited Bolesław the Chaste in Kraków, where they signed an eternal peace.
 In the same year, Stephen V renewed the war against Bohemia for the Babenberg inheritance, which ended in the defeat of Hungary.
-In 1271 Bolesław, with the help of Rurikid princes, organized an expedition to the Duchy of Wrocław, because Henry the White was an ally of Bohemia.
+In 1271, Bolesław, with the help of Rurikid princes, organised an expedition to the Duchy of Wrocław, because Henry the White was an ally of Bohemia.

-King Stephen V died on 6 August 1272, and after this the alliance between Bolesław the Chaste and the Kingdom of Hungary was completely broken.
-In 1277 Bolesław finally made a peace treaty with Bohemia at Opava.
+King Stephen V died on 6 August 1272, and after this, the alliance between Bolesław the Chaste and the Kingdom of Hungary was completely broken.
+In 1277, Bolesław finally made a peace treaty with Bohemia at Opava.
 With the new king of Hungary, Ladislaus IV, a minor, Bolesław became an ally of the Kingdom of Bohemia; however, during the conflict between Ottokar and King Rudolph I of Germany, he opted for the Hungarian side.
-On 26 August 1278 Bolesław was present in the decisive Battle on the Marchfeld, where Ottokar was defeated and killed.
+On 26 August 1278, Bolesław was present in the decisive Battle on the Marchfeld, where Ottokar was defeated and killed.

-Christianization of the Yotvingians
+Christianisation of the Yotvingians

-One of the aims of Bolesław's foreign policy was the Christianization of the Yotvingians.
-During 1248-1249 he organized an expedition against them, supported by Siemowit I. However, the expedition ended in failure.
+One of the aims of Bolesław's foreign policy was the Christianisation of the Yotvingians.
+During 1248–1249, he organised an expedition against them, supported by Siemowit I. However, the expedition ended in failure.

-Between 1256-1264 the Yotvingians invaded and plundered Lesser Poland.
-In the spring of 1264, Bolesław organized a retaliatory expedition against them, which ended with a victory of the Kraków-Sandomierz troops and the death of the Yotvingian prince Komata.
+Between 1256 and 1264, the Yotvingians invaded and plundered Lesser Poland.
+In the spring of 1264, Bolesław organised a retaliatory expedition against them, which ended with a victory of the Kraków-Sandomierz troops and the death of the Yotvingian prince Komata.
 For the Christianization of this tribe, Bolesław created a bishopric in Łuków on the northeastern border of Lesser Poland.
-In this cause he counted on the support of his sister Salomea and Pope Innocent IV, who in 1254 issued a special document.
-In the end the mission failed.
+In this cause, he counted on the support of his sister Salomea and Pope Innocent IV, who in 1254 issued a special document.
+In the end, the mission failed.